 In more serious cases, the infection can spread to the blood, lungs, bones, joints, or other parts of the body.
 MRSA also can cause infections like pneumonia.
 Luckily, complications like these are very rare in healthy kids.

-MRSA infections need different medicines and treatments than other staph infections do.
-For example, if a skin abscess is caused by MRSA, the doctor is more likely to have to drain the pus from it in order to clear the infection.
+MRSA infections are treated differently from other staph infections.
+For example, if a skin abscess is caused by MRSA, the doctor is more likely to have to drain the pus from it to clear the infection.

 Doctors may prescribe antibiotics to help treat a MRSA infection.
-More severe infections might need IV antibiotics, given in a hospital.
+Someone with a more severe infection might need to be given IV antibiotics a hospital.

-- Adults and kids should wash their hands often using plain soap and water for at least 20 seconds.
-Alcohol-based hand sanitizers or wipes are OK for when there's no access to soap and water.
+- Adults and kids should wash their hands well and often with soap and warm water for at least 20 seconds.
+Alcohol-based hand sanitizers or wipes are OK if soap and water aren't handy.

 - Keep cuts or broken skin clean and covered with a bandage.

 - Don't share razors, towels, uniforms, or other items that come into contact with bare skin.

 - Shared sports equipment should be covered with a barrier (clothing or a towel) to prevent skin from touching it.
 The equipment also should be cleaned before each use with a disinfectant that works against MRSA.